EXCLUSIVE - Dell shareholder Southeastern unhappy with buyout

 Hawkins also agitated against troubled Japanese medical device company Olympus Corp (7733.T) in 2011, after disclosures of a massive accounting scandal, eventually calling for key members of the company's board to resign or be replaced.

-The large number of shares in the hands of index funds also complicates the task of critics.
-Passively managed funds owned about 292 million, or 17 percent, of Dell shares, according to Thomson Reuters data.
-Excluding Michael Dell's stake, that represents over 20 percent of the vote.

-Opponents of the deal would have to muster a majority vote, excluding Michael Dell's stake, to shoot down the deal.

-While index funds typically have policies that they will only vote in favor of mergers that maximize shareholder value, in practice they tend to vote yes.
-(Reporting By Nadia Damouni and Greg Roumeliotis in New York and Aaron Pressman in Boston; Additional reporting by Sam Forgione in New York; Editing by Paritosh Bandal, Gary Hill, Ryan Woo and Richard Pullin)
+(Reporting By Nadia Damouni and Greg Roumeliotis in New York and Aaron Pressman in Boston; Editing by Paritosh Bandal, Gary Hill and Ryan Woo)